Genez-io/genez-io.github.io/content/posts/fromt_prompt_to_cloud.md

 ## Tech Stack

 - OpenAI API allows developers to integrate state-of-the-art natural language processing capabilities into their software.
 By leveraging the OpenAI API, developers can enable functionalities like language translation, sentiment analysis, chatbots, and text generation, enhancing the overall user experience for intelligent and interactive applications.
-Check out their full documentation here: [https://platform.openai.com/docs/introduction](https://platform.openai.com/docs/introduction)
+Check out their full documentation here: {{< external-link link="https://platform.openai.com/docs/introduction" >}}platform.openai.com/docs/introduction{{< /external-link >}}

 - TMDB (The Movie Database) - A Movie API that we use to get movie reviews.
-Here is their official documentation: [https://developer.themoviedb.org/reference/intro/getting-started](https://developer.themoviedb.org/reference/intro/getting-started)
+Here is their official documentation: {{< external-link link="https://developer.themoviedb.org/reference/intro/getting-started" >}}developer.themoviedb.org/reference/intro/getting-started{{< /external-link >}}

 - React.js is a popular JavaScript library that forms a key component in many modern tech stacks.
 With its component-based architecture and efficient virtual DOM rendering, React.js enables developers to build dynamic and interactive user interfaces for web applications.
-You can learn more by looking at their documentation: [https://legacy.reactjs.org/docs/getting-started.html](https://legacy.reactjs.org/docs/getting-started.html)
+You can learn more by looking at their documentation: {{< external-link link="https://legacy.reactjs.org/docs/getting-started.html" >}}legacy.reactjs.org/docs/getting-started.html{{< /external-link >}}

 - Genezio is a platform that simplifies the process of developing serverless applications.
 With genezio, you can effortlessly create and host applications by writing clean and organized code in your preferred programming language (JS, TS and Dart) for both the frontend and backend.
 It offers typesafe APIs, auto generated class interfaces, and the ability to directly call functions in your code, streamlining your development workflow and saving you time.
-Take a look at the documentation: [https://docs.genez.io/genezio-documentation/](https://docs.genez.io/genezio-documentation/)
+Take a look at the documentation: {{< external-link link="https://docs.genez.io/genezio-documentation/" >}}docs.genez.io/genezio-documentation/{{< /external-link >}}

 ## Technical Tutorial

 ### Configuration & Prerequisites

-- Install `node` and `npm` [https://nodejs.org/en/download](https://nodejs.org/en/download)
+- Install `node` and `npm` {{< external-link link="https://nodejs.org/en/download" >}}nodejs.org/en/download{{< /external-link >}}

 - Install genezio: `npm install genezio -g`
-- Get the API Key from [OpenAI](https://openai.com/):
+- Get the API Key from {{< external-link link="https://openai.com/" >}}OpenAI{{< /external-link >}}
+:
-- Go to [https://openai.com/](https://openai.com/) and click on `Sign Up`
+- Go to {{< external-link link="https://openai.com/" >}}openai.com{{< /external-link >}}
+ and click on `Sign Up`
-- After you log in go to: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
+- After you log in go to: {{< external-link link="https://platform.openai.com/account/api-keys" >}}platform.openai.com/account/api-keys{{< /external-link >}}

 - Click `Create new secret key` and give it a name
 - Save the generated secret key somewhere safe, we will need it later on
-- Get API Key for [The Movie Database](https://www.themoviedb.org/)
+- Get API Key for {{< external-link link="https://www.themoviedb.org/" >}}The Movie Database{{< /external-link >}}

-- Go to [https://www.themoviedb.org/signup](https://www.themoviedb.org/signup) and create an account
+- Go to {{< external-link link="https://www.themoviedb.org/signup" >}}themoviedb.org/signup{{< /external-link >}}
+ and create an account
-- After you log in go to [https://www.themoviedb.org/settings/api/new?type=developer](https://www.themoviedb.org/settings/api/new?type=developer) and fill in the form
+- After you log in go to {{< external-link link="https://www.themoviedb.org/settings/api/new?type=developer" >}}themoviedb.org/settings/api/new?type=developer{{< /external-link >}}
+ and fill in the form
 - Get the JWT from `API Read Access Token` and store it somewhere safe, we will need it later on

 ### Clone the Template